AR101 – Enzastaurin

 To register to receive more information about the planned PREVEnt Trial, click the button below

-Objective: to evaluate the effectiveness of AR101 (enzastaurin) in preventing cardiac or arterial events in patients with Vascular Ehlers-Danlos Syndrome (VEDS) confirmed with COL3A1 gene mutations, compared to placebo.
+Objective: To evaluate the efficacy of enzastaurin compared to placebo in preventing arterial events leading to intervention in patients with Vascular Ehlers-Danlos Syndrome (VEDS) confirmed with COL3A1 gene mutations.

 Upcoming Clinical Trial